Basic Training

 .1 Peter 2:17 | "Honour all men." | We should remember this verse and treat people accordingly, but honoring someone doesn't mean you must honor what they do.
 You don't have to agree with them, follow them, or even respect what they believe.
 Some people believe that evil is good, and God does not tell us to respect evil or to let evil minister to us.

-.1 Peter 2:20-21 | Living a life like Christ and following in his steps is likely to require some suffering to some extent or another.
+.1 Peter 2:20-21 | Living a life like Christ and following in His steps is likely to require some suffering to some extent or another.
 The word here does not require us to pout about it or say "The Devil is a liar" and expect everything to go our way.
 It says take it patiently.

 .1 Peter 2:22 | How do we, who have sinned and gone astray, expect to receive better treatment than Him who never sinned?